Cathy Katin-Grazzini

 www.cathyskitchenprescription.com

 The other day I discovered a bag of chana dal in the pantry and the image of a thick, creamy soup began to take shape in my mind.
-Chana dal, also known as gram dal or Bengal dal, are a split, hulled variety of Indian chickpeas, smaller than its Mediterranean cousin with a delightfully sweet, nutty character.
+Chana dal, also known as gram dal or Bengal dal, are a split, hulled variety of Indian chickpeas, smaller than its Mediterranean cousin and delightfully sweet and nutty.
 I picked up a beautiful golden cauliflower and a couple of bunches of bright spinach from my greengrocer that morning, and this South Asian-inspired soup was born.
-Thick and creamy like a good split pea soup, with the heady aromas and intoxicating Indian seasonings, this soup is both luxurious, soothing and exciting.
+Thick and creamy like a good split pea soup, with heady aromas from intoxicating Indian seasonings, this soup is both luxurious, soothing, and exciting.
+Find everything you need in a local South Asian grocery or online.
+Enjoy a cup for an appetizer or big bowlfuls for supper.

-Prep time 30 minutes Cooking time 1 ½ hours to precook the dal + 45 minutes for the soup
+Cooking 1½ hours to precook the dal, plus 45 minutes for the soup

 Serves 8-12